-All graduate students: at least 3 Piano Studio classes or Collaborative Piano classes and 1 student recital per semester
+All graduate students at least 3 studio classes and 1 student recital per semester

 Studio Classes will occur in the Recital Hall on a weekly basis.
 Each is typically conducted as a performance class and/or master class in which members of the piano faculty will critique the performers; pedagogical aspects of the instrument will also be covered.